Venus in Virgo Personalities

 What you might have heard about Venus in Virgo males being monkish or shy is simply incorrect.
 Mick Jagger and John Lennon, who stirred things up wherever they went, were born with Venus in Virgo.
 Bruno Mars has Venus in Virgo.
 Amazingly versatile, like typical Virgos they work hard.
 Internationally, Julio Iglesias, a Spanish singer so polished that English speakers and Chinese fans embraced him, recorded songs in 14 languages and sold more than 300 million records.
 Shy?
 No. Venus-in-Virgo guys practically own the planet.

 Male celebrities with Venus in Virgo tend to have Venus setting in the west, just like their accomplished female counterparts.
-Examples include Jimmy Fallon, Bill Murray, Sting, and Leonard Cohen, the songwriter who actually did spend five years in a Zen monastery.
+Examples include Jimmy Fallon, Bill Murray, Sting, and Leonard Cohen, the Venus-in-Virgo songwriter who actually did spend five years in a Zen monastery.
 But he came back out!
 All evolved beyond youthful fame and stayed productive and relevant as they matured.
 Swiss tennis champion Roger Federer has Venus in Virgo, but his horoscope shows Venus rising rather than setting, a hint that success might not follow him into maturity -- but at age 36 he’s been a great athlete for 20 years and on track to becoming the greatest tennis player of all time.

 Always Copycatted, Never Duplicated

 To make a successful step up from superficial success, Venus in Virgo people need schooling, mentoring or experience, and friends.
 Bardot and Deneuve credit their film directors with teaching them how to act.
-Earth sign Virgo nudges Venus to be practical because time marches on and conditions change.
+Earth sign Virgo nudges Venus to be realistic and practical because time marches on and conditions change.

 Preparing for the future, short-term and long-term, makes Venus-in-Virgos lucky -- and when they don’t prepare, somebody steals their jewels.